crosscloudci/cross-cloud/openstack/README.md

 ### Prerequisites

 Building the CNCF/CICD cross-cloud container requires a recent version of Docker.
-You will also need the following credentials for an OpenStack cloud with Keystone, Nova, Neutron, and LBaaSv2 (or Octavia).
+You will also need credentials for an OpenStack cloud with Keystone, Nova, Neutron, and Octavia (LBaaSv2 is possibile, but strongly discouraged).

 ### Building the container